mastercoin-MSC/QA/TestRequirements/SendToOwners_TestReqs.md

     * transfer amount applied to those addresses in address alphabetical order

 ## Negative Tests - Not Valid
+The message must be detected as invalid, with no changes made to any MP balances.

 ### Erroneous Message Field Data (each condition is individually invalid)
 1. U1: Attempt to Send to Owners:
     * currency id = 0 (bitcoin)